VibhaCodes/devops-fat2/README.md

+1. Five DevOps Concepts
 1. Continuous Integration (CI)

 Continuous Integration is the practice where developers frequently merge their code changes into a shared repository.
-Each change triggers an automated build and test process.
-This helps detect errors early, prevents integration conflicts, and keeps the codebase always in a deployable condition.
-CI increases development speed and reduces the time spent on debugging later.
+Each change triggers automated builds and tests, helping detect errors early, avoiding integration conflicts, and ensuring the codebase always remains in a deployable state.

 2. Continuous Delivery & Deployment (CD)

-Continuous Delivery ensures that the application is always ready to be deployed to production.
-Automated pipelines handle building, testing, and packaging of the application.
-Continuous Deployment takes this a step further by automatically deploying every successful change to production without manual intervention.
-CD ensures faster releases, fewer human errors, and more reliable software delivery.
+Continuous Delivery ensures that the software is always ready to be deployed to production.
+Continuous Deployment extends this by automatically deploying every successful code change.
+Together, they enable faster, more reliable, and automated releases.

 3. Infrastructure as Code (IaC)

-Infrastructure as Code means defining and managing your infrastructure (servers, networks, configurations) using machine-readable code instead of manually configuring hardware or cloud resources.
-Tools like Terraform, Ansible, and CloudFormation enable this.
-IaC helps maintain consistency across environments, reduces configuration drift, and makes deployments repeatable and scalable.
+Infrastructure as Code manages infrastructure using code instead of manual configuration.
+Tools like Terraform, Ansible, and CloudFormation help ensure consistent environments, reduced configuration drift, and repeatable deployments.

 4. Version Control (Git)

-Version Control helps track changes in code and documents.
-Git allows multiple developers to work on the same project simultaneously without overwriting each other's work.
-Every change is recorded with a timestamp and author information, making it easy to review, revert, or collaborate.
-Git is the backbone of DevOps because it powers collaboration, traceability, and automation pipelines like CI/CD.
+Git tracks changes in code and allows multiple developers to collaborate without conflict.
+It provides version history, rollback capability, branching, merging, and acts as the backbone of CI/CD pipelines and modern DevOps workflows.

 5. Containerization (Docker)

-Containerization means packaging an application along with its dependencies in a lightweight, isolated environment called a container.
-Docker ensures that your application runs exactly the same across different systems—developer laptop, testing environment, or production server.
-It solves the “works on my machine” problem and is widely used in DevOps pipelines for deploying microservices, testing, and scaling applications efficiently.
+Containerization packages applications with all dependencies into isolated containers.
+Docker ensures consistent execution in all environments—development, testing, and production—solving the “works on my machine” problem and enabling scalable, fast deployments.

+2. How I Completed This Assignment

+To complete this DevOps FAT-2 assignment, I followed a series of practical steps involving Docker, Linux commands, Git, and GitHub.

+Created a project folder on my system and opened it in VS Code.

+Created a Dockerfile containing basic Linux commands like updating packages, installing utilities, creating a directory, and writing a message into a text file.

+Built the Docker image using the docker build command.

+Ran the Docker container to verify that the directory and file operations were performed correctly inside the container.

+Logged into DockerHub from the terminal using secure authentication.

+Tagged and pushed the image to my public DockerHub repository.

+Initialized a Git repository, added all files, and committed them.

+Created a public GitHub repository and pushed all project files, including the Dockerfile and README.md.

+Wrote this README to explain:

+The DevOps concepts

+Steps followed

+Docker + Git commands used

+The learning outcomes

+Exact Docker Commands Used
+docker build -t vibha-fat2 .
+docker run vibha-fat2
+docker login
+docker tag vibha-fat2 vibhapateshwari1/fat2:v1
+docker push vibhapateshwari1/fat2:v1

+Exact Git Commands Used
+git init
+git add .
+git commit -m "DevOps FAT2 assignment" git branch -M main git remote add origin https://github.com/VibhaCodes/devops-fat2.git git push -u origin main

+3. How This Assignment Helped Me Learn DevOps, Linux, Git, and Docker

+DevOps

+I understood how Docker, Git, version control, and automation tools form part of the DevOps workflow.

+Linux

+I practiced fundamental Linux operations like mkdir, echo, ls, and package installation inside a Docker environment.

+Git

+I learned how to initialize a repository, commit changes, create a remote connection, and push code to GitHub.

+Docker

+I gained hands-on experience with writing Dockerfiles, building images, running containers, tagging images, and pushing to DockerHub.

+This assignment improved my confidence in using DevOps tools and understanding how they fit together in real-world development and deployment pipelines.